kenesu-h/crowdplay-bot-rs/index.md

 long as you're using a DS emulator (namely DeSmuME) and you aren't playing something that relies on the touch screen.

+For a quick primer on this:
+1. Include the prefix as always.
+2. Specify the name/letter of the button you want to press - i.e: ";a" will press the A button once.
+3. If you want to press the button more than once, you can optionally give a number after the command - i.e: ";right 10" will press right on the D-pad 10 times.

 ### Continued Development
 Supporting DS games necessitated being able to switch between "FTL" and "DS" mode, so I made ended up implementing settings and eventually a GUI.
 In layman's